3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 $ gpg --gen-key
 ```

-For GPG version 2 you should use `gpg --full-generate-key`.
+For GPG version 2, you should use `gpg --full-generate-key`.
 Please note that
-depending on version of GPG you use your output may look different.
+depending on the version of GPG you use, your output may look different.

 This is what you'll see if `gpg` is configured for the first time: